weaverryan/sfCKEditorPlugin/README.markdown

     symfony plugin:install sfCKEditorPlugin

 You need to create an autoload.yml in the project config directory.
+Assuming you've downloaded ckeditor and placed it in your `web/ckeditor` directory:

     autoload:
       ckeditor:
         name:       ckeditor
-        path:       path/to/ckeditor/dir
+        path:       %SF_WEB_DIR%/ckeditor
         recursive:  on

 You need to set the basePath of the ckeditor in an app.yml.

     all:
       ckeditor:
-        basePath:         'path/to/ckeditor/'
+        basePath:         '/ckeditor/'

 ##How to use:##